vipulnaik/working-drafts/eaf/my-q1-2022-donation-to-free-migration-project.md

-* However, the standard deduction increases each year, so that is an argument for donating earlier so as to benefit from having more of a reduction in taxable income from exceeding the standard deductioon.
+* However, the standard deduction increases each year, so that is an argument for donating earlier so as to benefit from having more of a reduction in taxable income from exceeding the standard deduction.

 * Combining both of these considerations, we see that the amount we plan to donate in 2022 needs to exceed the standard deduction